 As to interest rates, the Commission determines that each tranche of the Storm Recovery Bonds should have a fixed interest rate, based on current market conditions.
-If market conditions change, and it becomes necessary to achieve the Statutory Cost Objectives for the one or more tranches of bonds to be issued in floating-rate mode, DEC is authorized to issue such bonds but will be required to execute agreements to swap the floating payments to fixed-rate payments.
+If market conditions change, and it becomes necessary to achieve the Statutory Cost Objectives for the one or more tranches of bonds to be issued in floating-rate mode, DEC is authorized to issue such bonds but will be required to execute agreements to swap the floating payments to fixed-rate payments in consultation with the other Members of the Bond Team and subject to Ordering Paragraph 13, to achieve the Statutory Cost Objectives.
 This flexibility will ensure that DEC can achieve economic benefits for customers.

 The Company anticipates that each series of Storm Recovery Bonds will have a AAA or equivalent rating from at least two nationally recognized rating agencies.
-The Commission hereby grants DEC authority to provide necessary credit enhancements, with recovery of related costs as a form of On-going Financing Costs, to achieve such ratings.
+The Commission hereby grants DEC authority to provide necessary credit enhancements, with recovery of related costs as a form of On-going Financing Costs, to achieve such ratings in consultation with the other Members of the Bond Team and subject to Ordering Paragraph 13, to achieve to Statutory Cost Objectives.